 Planning No. 305.15

 Project No. CI.00142

-Project Status Detailed Feasibility
+Project Status Detailed Feasibility, Preliminary Design and Detailed Design (Framework Agreement tender to be awarded Mid-2021)

 In 2003 Umgeni Water planned the supply of potable water to the South Coast Region via a single bulk water pipeline.
 This would allow many of the smaller water treatment plants in the region to be decommissioned but would also provide a sustainable source of water to the area.
 Potable water could then be supplied up or down the coastal zone from as far north as Amanzimtoti to as far south as Hibberdene.
 This pipeline, known as the South Coast Pipeline (SCP), was planned to supply the following six main sub-regions: